| Title: | Visualising Multiple Pairwise Variable Correlations and Other Scores |

 defaults to FALSE |

-object if interactive==TRUE, otherwise a ggplot2
+A girafe object if interactive==TRUE, otherwise a ggplot2.

-plot_pairwise_linear(pairwise_scores(iris)) plot_pairwise_linear(pairwise_scores(iris,by="Species")) plot_pairwise_linear(pairwise_multi(iris), geom="point")
+plot_pairwise_linear(pairwise_scores(iris)) plot_pairwise_linear(pairwise_scores(iris,by="Species")) plot_pairwise_linear(pairwise_multi(iris), geom="tile")plot_pairwise_linear(pairwise_scores(iris)) plot_pairwise_linear(pairwise_scores(iris,by="Species")) plot_pairwise_linear(pairwise_multi(iris), geom="tile")

-.Plot method for class pairwise
+pairwise.Plot method for class pairwise.

-## S3 method for class 'pairwise' plot(x, type = c("matrix", "linear"), ...)
+## S3 method for class 'pairwise' plot(x, type = c("matrix", "linear"), ...)## S3 method for class 'pairwise' plot(x, type = c("matrix", "linear"), ...)

 x |